nomaro/hottohpynodered/README.md

 To use this library you need to have a wifi capable stove.

-Change IP adress in each py files.
+Change IP adress in each set.py and infos.py

 Set.py with arguments "flame:[0-5]/fan1:[0-6]/fan2:[0-6]/mode:[off|man|eco]/" send command to the stove. exemple :